Introduction to the Enneagram

 This means that the more unhealthy that type gets, the more it mirrors the type that it is disintegrating towards.

-So as we can see with Type Four, it could either have a Three wing or a Five wing, one or the other.
+So as we can see with Type Four, it could either have a Three wing or a Five wing.
+It will be one or the other.
 Regardless of the wing, Four disintegrates to Two and integrates to One.

 This means that if you’re Four type, then you might actually feel a lot of the types One, Two, Three, and Four.

 How to go deeper with this:

-I’ve developed an Enneagram program and an email series that goes more in-depth on this subject.
+While I’ve developed an Enneagram program, I’ve also made an email series that goes more in-depth on this subject.